mako-framework/docs/08_learn_more/00_file_system.md

 	$this->fileSystem->append('/foo/bar.txt', 'hello, world!');

 The ```truncate``` method will truncate the contents of the file.
-There's an optional third parameter that will set an exclusive write lock if set to TRUE.
+There's an optional second parameter that will set an exclusive write lock if set to TRUE.

 	$this->fileSystem->truncate('/foo/bar.txt');